gradle/gradle/design-docs/dependency-management-projectpriority.md

        V /
         B
 </pre>

+That means `A` depends on `B` and `C` and `B` depends on `C`.

+The two situations where a dependency conflict as above occur are:

+1. Test code changes in a multi project build on a common project and a project using this project where not all intermediate dependencies are project dependencies.
+  In our dependency graph `A` and `C` would be part of a multi project build, `A` having a project dependency on `B` and
+  `B` would be a binary dependency of `A` with a binary dependency on `C`.

+2. Test code changes in a composite build on a common project and a project using this project where not all intermediate dependencies are part of included builds.
-Here `A` and `C` will be projects in a multi project build respectively included builds in a composited build and `B` will be a binary dependency.
+  In our dependency graph `A` and `C` would be included builds of a composite build, `A` having its binary dependency on `C` substituted by a project dependency and `B` would be a binary dependency of `A` with a binary dependency on `C`.

 We still want to keep the current behaviour for two reasons:

-* Changing the default behavior would probably break some builds
+1. Backwards compatibility.
+Changing the default behavior would probably break some builds.

-* For use cases like performance testing it is still necessary to have a binary dependency on an earlier version of the same project which should not be replaced by the project dependency.
+2. For use cases like performance testing it is still necessary to have a binary dependency on an earlier version of a common project which should not be replaced by the project dependency.
+  For example given a performance test project `A` which has a project dependency on a common module `C`.
+I want to performance test `B`, which has a binary dependency on `C`.
+Then I want to test `B` with its binary dependency `C`.

 ## Story: User can prefer project modules for conflict resolution